wailim0506/Traffic-Sign-Detection-Model/README.md

    ![a](https://github.com/user-attachments/assets/c5fc856c-fd18-4be7-ae51-d1b7f5ac31c4)

 2. Open index.html
-3. CLick the widget below
+3. Click the widget as below
    <br>
    ![a](https://github.com/user-attachments/assets/c2f83b08-9188-43b7-975f-54954e673a46)
 4. Upload the image to be detected and view the result